Nomad: Lifestyle

 Pala nomads living in Western Tibet have a diet that is unusual in that they consume very few vegetables and no fruit.
 The main staple of their diet is tsampa and they drink Tibetan style butter tea.
 Pala will eat heartier foods in the winter months to help keep warm.
 Some of the customary restrictions they explain as cultural saying only that drokha do not eat certain foods, even some that may be naturally abundant.
 Though they live near sources of fish and fowl these do not play a significant role in their diet, and they do not eat carnivorous animals, rabbits or the wild asses that are abundant in the environs, classifying the latter as horse due to their cloven hooves.
 Some families do not eat until after the morning milking, while others may have a light meal with butter tea and tsampa.
 In the afternoon, after the morning milking, the families gather and share a communal meal of tea, tsampa and sometimes yogurt.
 During winter months the meal is more substantial and includes meat.
 Herders will eat before leaving the camp and most do not eat again until they return to camp for the evening meal.
 The typical evening meal may include thin stew with tsampa, animal fat and dried radish.
 Winter stew would include a lot of meat with either tsampa or boiled flour dumplings.

 Nomadic diets in Kazakhstan have not changed much over centuries.
 The Kazakh nomad cuisine is simple and includes meat, salads, marinated vegetables and fried and baked breads.
 Tea is served in bowls, possibly with sugar or milk.
 Milk and other dairy products, like cheese and yogurt, are especially important.
-Kumiss is a drink of fermented milk.
+Kumys is a drink of fermented milk.
 Wrestling is a popular sport, but the nomadic people do not have much time for leisure.
 Horse riding is a valued skill in their culture.

 Perception

-Ann Marie Kroll Lerner states that the pastoral nomads were viewed as "invading, destructive, and altogether antithetical to civilizing, sedentary societies" during the late 19th and early 20th centuries.
+Ann Marie Kroll Lerner states that the pastoral nomads were viewed as "invading, destructive, and altogether antithetical to civilizing, sedentary societies" during the late-19th and early-20th centuries.
 According to Lerner, they are rarely accredited as "a civilizing force".

 Allan Hill and Sara Randall observe that western authors have looked for "romance and mystery, as well as the repository of laudable characteristics believed lost in the West, such as independence, stoicism in the face of physical adversity, and a strong sense of loyalty to family and to tribe" in nomadic pastoralist societies.
 Hill and Randall observe that nomadic pastoralists are stereotypically seen by the settled populace in Africa and Middle East as "aimless wanderers, immoral, promiscuous and disease-ridden" peoples.
 According to Hill and Randall, both of these perceptions "misrepresent the reality".

+The development of "nomadology" by Deleuze and Guattari emphasises a positive view of features of nomadism.